Staff

 Tom Burke received a B.A. from Union College and an MFA in creative writing from UMass Amherst.
 In the past, he has worked for the Chinua Achebe Center at Bard College, the Summer Literary Seminars in Russia and Kenya, and Words without Borders, which advocates for literature in translation.
 Tom also teaches creative writing at Northwestern, and his novel, Eastbound into the Cosmos, was published in April 2019 from MadHat Press. www.tsburke.com

-Contact Tom for questions regarding the Kaplan Humanities Scholars Program, the Humanities Minor, the Faculty Fellowship program, postdoctoral fellowships, graduate assistantships, and public humanities initiatives.
+Contact Tom for questions regarding the Kaplan Humanities Scholars Program, the Faculty Fellowship program, postdoctoral fellowships, graduate assistantships, and public humanities initiatives.

 Leon Hedstrom | Program Assistant